 Professor Ian Glaspole

-Prof. Ian Glaspole is a clinician academic, head of the Interstitial lung disease service at the Alfred Hospital, Melbourne and an Adjunct Clinical Professor in the Central and Eastern Clinical School, Monash University.
+Ian Glaspole is a clinician academic, head of the Interstitial lung disease service at the Alfred Hospital, Melbourne and an Adjunct Clinical Professor in the Central and Eastern Clinical School, Monash University.
 He completed his advanced training in respiratory medicine at the Royal Brompton Hospital in London and his doctoral research at the Alfred Hospital.
 Shortly after, he established the first dedicated interstitial lung disease service in Australia, at the Alfred Hospital.

 He is the current chair of the Pulmonary Fibrosis Australasian Clinical Trials Network (PACT).
-He has been a chief investigator in five NHMRC grants and an associate investigator in another.
-His industry sponsored research has garnered over $6 million in funding and he participates as a researcher, consultant and steering committee member to multiple pharmaceutical companies involved in ILD drug development.
+He has been a chief investigator in five NHMRC grants and three MRFF grants with grant funding totalling more than $25 million.
+He has participated as a principal investigator in over 30 ILD clinical trials and has also acted as a consultant and steering committee member to multiple pharmaceutical companies involved in ILD drug development.
+He has authored 141 peer-reviewed manuscripts, including 3 position statements, with 58 publications in the last five years.

 This webinar is proudly supported by